You're an intrepid space captain, one of the last humans left, exploring the galaxy.

 - Unexpected Gameplay Change: The Psychic's entire game experience is radically different from the game's other characters, as he cannot carry items, use weapons or make use of most items of technology, making his game experience so different, he even gets his own version of the game's tutorial.

-- Video Game Cruelty Potential: When you first land on the planet, you're confronted with an angry hermit, whose house your escape pod landed on.
+- Video Game Cruelty Potential: You can drag these allies to alien-filled deathtraps and leave them to die.
+When you first land on the planet, you're confronted with an angry hermit, whose house your escape pod landed on.
 You can either give him some of your scavenged survival supplies or....

 - Villain Protagonist: The Alien intends to use the planet as its base to create a conquering brood.